Skip to content

 <?xml version="1.0" encoding="utf-8"?> <LayoutModificationTemplate xmlns="http://schemas.microsoft.com/Start/2014/LayoutModification" xmlns:defaultlayout="http://schemas.microsoft.com/Start/2014/FullDefaultLayout" xmlns:start="http://schemas.microsoft.com/Start/2014/StartLayout" xmlns:taskbar="http://schemas.microsoft.com/Start/2014/TaskbarLayout" Version="1"> <CustomTaskbarLayoutCollection> <defaultlayout:TaskbarLayout> <taskbar:TaskbarPinList> <taskbar:DesktopApp DesktopApplicationID="Microsoft.Windows.Explorer" /> <taskbar:DesktopApp DesktopApplicationLinkPath="%APPDATA%\Microsoft\Windows\Start Menu\Programs\System Tools\Command Prompt.lnk" /> </taskbar:TaskbarPinList> </defaultlayout:TaskbarLayout> </CustomTaskbarLayoutCollection> </LayoutModificationTemplate>

 3. This XML contains examples of two apps that will be linked to the taskbar: Windows Explorer and Command Prompt.
 Windows Explorer uses the DesktopApplicationID, and Command Prompt uses the DesktopApplicationLinkPath.
 You can use either format to add apps to your XML file.
 Copy or replace these examples with the apps that you want to add to the taskbar following the structure provided.
 You can get AppIDs using this PowerShell command: Get-StartApps.
 Alternatively, you can get the ApplicationLinkPath for most applications from this hidden folder: C:\ProgramData\Microsoft\Windows\Start Menu\Programs.
-Here is my finished XML using some LinkPaths and some ApplicationIDs:
+Here's my finished XML using some LinkPaths and some ApplicationIDs:

 XML example